TobiasLee/FormBERT/README.md

 ## Contact

-If you have any further questions about the data and code, Raise a Issue or send a email to the authors:
+If you have any further questions about the data and code, raise a issue at the repo or send emails to the authors:

 Hua Zheng: zhenghua@pku.edu.cn